oVirt/ovirt-site/source/feature/detailedquota.html.md

 #### Installation/Upgrade

 *   For a new/upgraded Data Center, the default operation mode will be 'disabled' (which means it won't be subject to any quota restrictions).
-*   For a new/upgraded Data Center an unlimited Quota will implictly be created and attached to all איק objects in it.
+*   For a new/upgraded Data Center an unlimited Quota will implictly be created and attached to all the objects in it.
 All the users will be permitted to use it.
 *   When the administrator chooses to enable the Quota mechanism he should consider removing the permission of the unlimited quota.
 In addition, the existing resources will consume the unlimited quota, the administrator should consider changing that as well.
 *   On upgrade, an automatic Default Quota for each DC will be created, with permissions for everyone, and unlimited space for storage and cluster use.
     When the Data Center is at disabled mode, the Default Quota will be the one that all the resources consumed from, and when the DC will become active, this default quota will behave as a regular quota.